Dynamic Neural Potential Field: Online Trajectory Optimization in the Presence of Moving Obstacles: Experiments

 \subsection{Real robot experiments}

-We tested the concept using a Husky UGV mobile manipulator (see Figure \ref{fig:husky}) as a ROS module.
+We tested the concept using a Husky UGV mobile manipulator as a ROS module.
 For local planning and control, we utilized MPC, and for global planning, we used the Theta* planner \cite{nas07}.
 Our testing scenario involved the robot maneuvering through a complex map.
-The hardware specifications included an AMD Ryzen 5 3500 CPU and an NVIDIA GeForce RTX 2080 with CUDA support for PyTorch and L4CASADI.
-The entire navigation stack included a Cartographer and RTAB-Map for the global planner, with a second RTAB-Map for the local planner.
+The entire navigation stack included a Cartographer \cite{hess2016real} and RTAB-Map \cite{rtabmap} for the global planner, with a second RTAB-Map for the local planner.
 All components of the control system were implemented as ROS nodes, with a central node managing communication with the Husky UGV hardware.
 Real-time planning and execution can be viewed in the supplementary video.